Nervosys/Botnix/docs/build-helpers/testers.chapter.md

 ## `nixosTest` {#tester-nixosTest}

-Run a Botnix VM network test using this evaluation of Nixpkgs.
+Run a Botnix VM network test using this evaluation of Botpkgs.

 NOTE: This function is primarily for external use.
 Botnix itself uses `make-test-python.nix` directly.
-Packages defined in Nixpkgs [reuse Botnix tests via `nixosTests`, plural](#ssec-botnix-tests-linking).
+Packages defined in Botpkgs [reuse Botnix tests via `nixosTests`, plural](#ssec-botnix-tests-linking).

-It is mostly equivalent to the function `import ./make-test-python.nix` from the [Botnix manual](https://nixos.org/botnix/manual/index.html#sec-botnix-tests), except that the current application of Nixpkgs (`pkgs`) will be used, instead of letting Botnix invoke Nixpkgs anew.
+It is mostly equivalent to the function `import ./make-test-python.nix` from the [Botnix manual](https://nixos.org/botnix/manual/index.html#sec-botnix-tests), except that the current application of Botpkgs (`pkgs`) will be used, instead of letting Botnix invoke Botpkgs anew.

 If a test machine needs to set Botnix options under `nixpkgs`, it must set only the `nixpkgs.pkgs` option.